 Headaches are common during pregnancy.
 Before you take medicine, ask your health care provider if it is safe to take.
 Other than medicine, relaxation techniques may help.

 Headaches can be a sign of preeclampsia (high blood pressure during pregnancy).
-If your headaches get worse, and they don’t go away easily when you take Tylenol and rest, especially toward the end of your pregnancy, tell your doctor.
+If your headaches get worse, and they do not go away easily when you rest and take acetaminophen (Tylenol), especially toward the end of your pregnancy, tell your provider.

-Most often, it happens between 18 and 24 weeks.
+Most often, this happens between 18 and 24 weeks.
 When you feel stretching or pain, move slowly or change positions.